 There was disagreement amongst and across teams about which systems and processes were supported by the segment and even the architecture of the environment was called into question.
 By the end of the week the team learned that the architecture of the network segment was designed in such a way that the failure that occurred previously was nearly impossible in this segment.
 What was far more likely to occur in the face of a similar lack of adherence to policy was a minor degradation to all supporting platforms and processes, due to an overload of the fail-over system.
 If the overload persisted for long enough, it could potentially result in a partial outage of the network segment.

-With the new information in hand, the team ran two separate analyses.
+With the new information in hand, the team ran two separate analyses on the RiskLens Platform.
 The first was to show the total amount of loss expected if there were to be a full failure of the network segment.
 This analysis shed light on which specific business functions, processes, and applications were hosted on that segment and whether or not they were replicated elsewhere.
 What were previously considered “High Value Assets” were called into question and a method to determine what truly warranted replication was discussed.

 A second analysis was also conducted to model what the expected degradation network processes and applications would mean to the organization.
 It was determined that it was unlikely the failure would persist long enough to result in a full outage of any of the supported operations.
 However, if such an outage did occur, it was possible it would be of key support operations such as WIFI and certificates due to the high volume of capacity they require.
 Due to the high criticality of these functions, a slight chance was enough to warrant an in-depth review of what could be done to prevent this from occurring.